nashape/docs/rebuild.md

-Because of the high level of technical debt, the lack of tests, and the intention to add many more features to XXXX, I strongly recommend that the web application, including the phone API endpoints, be rebuilt from scratch using the Ruby on Rails framework (the current web application has been built using the PHP Kohana framework).
+Because of the high level of technical debt, the lack of tests, and the intention to add many more features to XXXX, I strongly recommend that the web application be rebuilt from scratch using the Ruby on Rails framework (the current web application has been built using the PHP Kohana framework).

+As already decided, the phone API is to be migrated to Sinatra (a light weight Ruby framework).

 ##  2. Ruby on Rails